e1abrador/Burp-headerSnipper/README.md

 ## Using

-If you have a request like the one above it's pretty ugly to show that request in a report.
+If you have a request like the following it's pretty ugly to show that request in a report.
 With the extension, you must just click the "Snipped Request", configure the headers to be snipped and done, the request will be snipped:

 ![image](https://github.com/e1abrador/Burp-headerSnipper/assets/74373745/6c203df6-f7bf-4ba3-be07-2bae2e76cd7f)